sparshgup/QNL-Net/README.md

-# Quantum Self-Attention
+# Quan-SAM

-The repository for the code of Quan-SANN: A Scalable Quantum Self-Attention Neural Network for Computer Vision.
+The repository that houses the code for Quan-SAM: A Scalable Quantum Self-Attention Mechanism for Computer Vision.